Linksutin/EA-FC25-Backup-Manager/README.md

 4. Double-click to run the application.
 5. Choose your settings and backup folders on first launch.
 6. The app will automatically back up your data based on the selected interval.
+7. The app will automatically update itself — you only need to download it once.

 ✅ That's it — no installation needed!